 \subsection{Gravitational wave interferometers}

-\subsubsection{Principles of the detection of a stochastic background}
+\subsubsection{Principles of the detection of a stochastic background.}

-We present here an essential description of the principles of SGWB detection by GW interferometers, based mainly on \cite{Maggiore:1999vm}.
+We present here a basic description of the principles of SGWB detection by GW interferometers, based mainly on \cite{Maggiore:1999vm}.
 We point the reader interested in a closer examination of this topic to the exhaustive treatments of Refs.~\cite{MaggioreBook,Romano:2016dpx}.

-The detection of GW consists in measuring the quadrupolar deformation of spacetime that they induce.
-This can be done through a resonating mechanical system (the first GW detectors were resonant massive bars - for an overview, see \cite{MaggioreBook}), but a much more efficient method is via a Michelson interferometer operating between freely suspended masses.
-In the idealized case of a linearly polarized wave hitting perpendicularly the interferometric system, with its polarization axes aligned with the arms, in the proper detector frame as defined in \cite{MaggioreBook}, one arm contracts while the other expands.
+The detection of GWs consists in measuring the quadrupolar deformation of spacetime that they induce.
+This can be done through a resonating mechanical system (the first GW detectors were resonant massive bars, for an overview see \cite{MaggioreBook}), but a much more efficient method is via a Michelson interferometer operating between freely suspended masses.
+In the idealized case of a linearly polarized wave hitting perpendicularly the interferometric system, with its polarization axes aligned with the arms in the proper detector frame as defined in \cite{MaggioreBook}, one arm contracts while the other expands.
 Therefore, the laser beams returning from each arm pick up a phase difference which changes in time following the passage of the wave, influencing the interferometric patterns: this is the principle of the GW detection via interferometers\footnote{As analysed in detail in \cite{MaggioreBook}, the interpretation of the physical effect a GW has on the experimental device differs for different coordinate choices: in the TT gauge for example, since the coordinates expand with the metric perturbation, the GWs affect the propagation of photons along the geodesic instead of affecting the masses position.} (for a review, see e.g.~\cite{Riles:2012yw}).